openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/self_sl.rst

 .. note::

-  This example demonstates how to work with :doc:`self-supervised learning for classification <../../explanation/algorithms/classification/multi_class_classification>` and :doc:`self-supervised learning for semantic segmentation <../../explanation/algorithms/segmentation/semantic_segmentation>`.
+    This example demonstates how to work with :ref:`self-supervised learning for classification <selfsl_multi_class_classification>`.
+    There are some differences between classfication and semantic segmentation, so there will be some notes for :ref:`self-supervised learning for semantic segmentation <selfsl_semantic_segmentation>`.

 *************************
 Setup virtual environment